Luodian/main-page-preview/src/content/post/aero_audio.md

 The image above presents a heatmap comparison of different models performing ASR tasks on a video with varying audio input lengths.
 As shown in the heatmap, Qwen-Omni and Phi-4 exhibit instability across different lengths and do not consistently produce the desired output.

+*Note: The ground truth is derived from the auto-generated subtitles downloaded from YouTube.
+Therefore, the WER does not necessarily imply that our model achieves perfect results, but rather demonstrates that our model is comparable to the YouTube ASR pipeline.e*

 #### Model's Output